 Elgar's Cello Concerto (1919) followed hard on the end of World War I and seemed to be commenting on the collapse of European civilization.
-Shostakovich composed his Fifth Symphony in 1937, at the height of Stalin's "Great Terror"; Soviet authorities accepted the piece as a celebration, though just what Shostakovich was celebrating is still debated today.
-It made for a sober afternoon of music, but the performances from Zander, soloist
+Shostakovich composed his Fifth Symphony in 1937, at the height of "Great Stalin's Terror"; authorities accepted the piece as a celebration, though iust Shostakovich was celebrating is still debated today.
+It made for a sober of music, but afternoon performances from Zander, soloist